-In this bonus episode of Emissary Live, we were able to speak with Bernhard, former VP of IT at Johnson & Johnson, for his take on how businesses are responding to the Coronavirus crisis at hand.
+In this bonus episode of Emissary Live, we were able to speak with Bernhard, former VP of IT at Johnson & Johnson, for his take on how businesses are responding to the Coronavirus crisis at hand and current trends in information technology.

 Here are just a few of his insights on how technology companies can navigate the current landscape of companies today, and where opportunities lie for them to step in and improve a situation.